-- If the liabilities the corporation assumes are more than your adjusted basis in the property you exchange, gain is recognized up to the amount of the excess.
-However, if the liabilities assumed give rise to a deduction when paid, such as a trade account payable or interest, no gain is recognized. - 2) If there is no good business reason for the corporation to assume your liabilities, or if your main purpose in the exchange is to avoid federal income tax, the assumption is treated as if you received money in the amount of the liabilities.
+If the liabilities the corporation assumes are more than your adjusted basis in the property you exchange, gain is recognized up to the amount of the excess.
+However, if the liabilities assumed give rise to a deduction when paid, such as a trade account payable or interest, no gain is recognized.
+2) If there is no good business reason for the corporation to assume your liabilities, or if your main purpose in the exchange is to avoid federal income tax, the assumption is treated as if you received money in the amount of the liabilities.

 Example.
 You transfer property to a corporation for stock.
 You also receive \$10,000 in the exchange.
 Your adjusted basis in the transferred property is \$20,000.
 The stock you receive has a fair market value (FMV) of \$16,000.
 The corporation also assumes a \$5,000 mortgage on the property.
-The gain realized is as follows:
+Gain is realized as follows:

-FMV of stock received \$16,000
+FMV of stock received

-Cash received 10,000

-Liability assumed by corporation 5,000
+Liability assumed by corporation

 Total received \$31,000

-Minus: Adjusted basis of property
+Minus: Adjusted basis of property trans-

-transferred 20,000
+ferred 20,000

 Realized gain \$11,000